johnlime/hierarchical_som/README.md

   - A separate layer for mapping the state space is trained by running a random policy

-  - Manger's synaptic weights are composed of the q-values of the worker's nodes concatenated with a one hot vector representing the activated node of the separate state layer.
+  - Manger's synaptic weights are composed of the q-values of the worker's nodes concatenated with a one hot vector or position representing the activated node of the separate state layer.

   - Q-values representing the worker's nodes are trained using Q-learning.